donguree/hal-libs-header/documentation_mo/source/system/criu.rst

 General Description
 ===================
-|   This page explains to avoid these limitation using HAL API.
+|   Checkpoint/Restore In Userspace (CRIU) is a software for Linux operating system.
+Using CRIU, it is possible to freeze a running application (or part of it) and checkpoint it to persistent storage as a collection of files.
+|   One can then use the files to restore and run the application from the point it was frozen at.
+The distinctive feature of the CRIU project is that it is mainly implemented in user space, rather than in the kernel.
+Using this functionality, application live migration, snapshots and many other things are now possible.
+|
-|   It include some modifications and extends for webos tv.
+|   The CRIU module includes some modifications and extends for webOS TV.
-|   HAL_CRIU functions is to exception handling about not supported operation
-|   such like device files, shm, rw files.
+|   The HAL_CRIU functions handle exceptions for unsupported operation such as device files, shared memory, and rw files.

 Features
 ========
+|   The main features provided by the CRIU module are:
 - Freeze a running application and application live migration
 - Checkpoint it to persistent storage as a collection of files
 - Support snapshots